Brachial Plexus Lawsuit

 - Large birth weight contributing to a difficult birth

 - Excessive force used with forceps during birth

 - Excessive force used with vacuum during birth

-When the upper nerves in the spine are injured, this can result in a condition called Erb’s Palsy.
-When both the upper and lower nerves of the spine are damaged, this results in brachial plexus birth palsy – which can be far more devastating.
+When the upper nerves in the spine suffer damage, patients risk developing a condition called Erb’s Palsy.
+When both the upper and lower nerves of the spine are damaged, this results in brachial plexus palsy – which can be far more devastating.